Pediatric Eye Exam

 Warning Signs of Vision Problems in Kids

-Children may not be able to tell you they have vision problems, so it’s important to be aware of the warning signs which may indicate they have vision problems.
+Children may not tell you they have vision problems, so it’s important to be aware of the warning signs that may indicate they have vision problems.
 Some early indicators of vision problems in children include the following behaviors:

 • Frequent rubbing or blinking of the eyes